syndesisio/redhat-ipaas.github.io/README.md

 bundle exec jekyll serve
 ```

-And you should be able to see the Red Hat iPaaS website in your browser on `http://localhost:4000`.
+You should be able to see the Red Hat iPaaS website in your browser on `http://localhost:4000`.